 Whether you are facing a change agenda based on increasing speed and innovation, or more connected sense of engagement and presence (accountability, aliveness, customer responsiveness etc) ... underpinning it all is the human capacity to collaborate, co-create and retain a sense of presence and authority, while not dominating or controlling.

 Lessons from comedy, theatre and jazz improvisation are proving to be incredibly useful in this context.
 An improviser on stage has no choice but to perform (for a paying audience) while creating and re-creating the performance itself “live” as an emergent flow between themselves and others.
 And there are some game-changing principles – “rules” and behaviours that make this not just possible – but a wonderfully professional, effective and nourishing way of working.
 And it can be learned as a life-enhancing skill.

-Improvisation for Consultants 10th - 11th October 2018 is a two day workshop led by Steve Chapman and Caryn Vanstone
+Improvisation for Consultants Spring 2019 is a two day workshop led by Steve Chapman and Caryn Vanstone

 ... in which we will explore the idea that organisations are not things to be manipulated and controlled but complex, responsive social processes in which we participate and influence.
 This highly experiential workshop is an "on your feet" development process through which you will learn the core habits of improvisation in a safe and fun environment, with other like-minded practitioners.
 The work aims to develop your voice, confidence and sense of "status" and authority in a group while also helping you to feel increased comfort in drawing on, and collaborating with others.